gkorpal/gkorpal.github.io/_reading/article-list.md

 * A. C. Yao, Protocols for secure computations, _Proc. of IEEE Symp. on FOCS 1982_. doi:[10.1109/SFCS.1982.38](httpsL//doi.org/10.1109/SFCS.1982.38)
 * M. Rejewski, An Application of the Theory of Permutations in Breaking the Enigma Cipher, _Zastos.
 Mat. \[Appl.
 Math.
 (Warsaw)\]_, **16** (1980), no. 4, 543--559. doi:[10.4064/am-16-4-543-559](https://doi.org/10.4064/am-16-4-543-559)

 As one can see, my knowledge of computer science is limited to cryptography.
 Note that the key theoretical cryptography results are generally announced in the conferences like [Crypto](https://www.iacr.org/meetings/crypto/), [Eurocrypt](https://www.iacr.org/meetings/eurocrypt/), [Asiacrypt](https://www.iacr.org/meetings/asiacrypt/), [TCC](https://www.iacr.org/meetings/tcc/), [FOCS](http://ieee-focs.org/), [STOC](http://acm-stoc.org/), [ANTS](https://antsmath.org/), and [AGC2T](https://www.ams.org/books/conm/770/).
 On the other hand, the key applied cryptography results are generally announced in the conferences like [S&P (Oakland)](https://www.ieee-security.org/TC/SP-Index.html), [CCS](https://www.sigsac.org/ccs.html), [CHES](https://www.iacr.org/meetings/ches/), and [USENIX Security](https://www.usenix.org/conferences/byname/108).
+A more comprehensive list of relevant conferences can be found [here](https://sec-deadlines.github.io/).

 # Pure Mathematics